mccright/rrl/AudioBooks/README.md

 Audio: https://librivox.org/black-no-more-by-george-schuyler/
 eBook: http://www.gutenberg.org/ebooks/68811
 By [George Schuyler](https://en.wikipedia.org/wiki/George_Schuyler)  (1895 - 1977)
+250 pages.

 Reading Notes: This satire is filled with stereotypical characters and seems deeply pessimistic.
-Written about race in the U.S. in 1930, it uses terms for African Americans that are likely objectionable to many readers today.
-It is too bad that this audio book suffers from a *flat* reading that may draw attention from the story.
-Read the [Wikipedia summary](https://en.wikipedia.org/wiki/Black_No_More) if you want to know more...
+Written in the late 1920s or 1930 about race in the U.S., it uses terms for African Americans that are likely objectionable to many readers today.
+Read the excellent [Wikipedia summary](https://en.wikipedia.org/wiki/Black_No_More) if you want to know more...
+Also, this audio book suffers from a *flat* reading that may draw attention from the story -- it might be a better [read](http://www.gutenberg.org/ebooks/68811).

 Wikipedia summary: https://en.wikipedia.org/wiki/Black_No_More